rihemebh/Kerberos-project/README.md

 apt install krb5-kdc krb5-admin-server krb5-config
 ```
 When it's prompted :
-  - realm : INSAT.TN
+   -> realm : INSAT.TN
-  - kerberos server : kdc.insat.tn
+   -> kerberos server : kdc.insat.tn
-  - Administrative Service:	kdc.insat.tn
+   -> Administrative Service:	kdc.insat.tn

-- create the realm: A Kerberos realm is the domain over which a Kerberos authentication server has the authority to authenticate a user, host or service.
+- Create the realm: A Kerberos realm is the domain over which a Kerberos authentication server has the authority to authenticate a user, host or service.
 ```
 krb5_newrealm
 ```